Membership terms and conditions

 When we use the words “cause” we mean either a local cause, or such other UK registered charity, including the Co-op Foundation, as we decide from time to time.

 We use the word “community” to talk about the areas we set around one or more of our funeral homes and/or Food stores.
-When we talk about causes in “your community” in this document, this can mean local cause(s) in a community where you live, a cause that you’ve chosen when you log in to your Membership account, or a national cause.
+When we talk about causes in “your community” in this document, this means local cause(s) in a community where you live.

 2. How to become a Member